Tuberculosis Host Genetics

 Haiko Schurz has a BSc (Hons) in Human genetics from Stellenbosch University's medical campus.
 The honours project looked into variations in the TOLLIP gene and how they influence TB susceptibility in the SAC population.
 Currently in his first year of masters and aiming to identify X chromosome variants that could influence TB susceptibility in SAC population.
 He is particularly interested in bioinformatic and biostatistics techniques and aims to utilise these to shed some light on the complexity involved in X chromosome analysis.

 Naomi E. Okugbeni obtained her BSc Biomedicine degree at Midrand Graduate Institute (now Pearsons Institute) in 2015.
-She then moved to Stellenbosch University and obtained her BSc Honours in Human Genetics at the Division of Molecular Biology and Human Genetics.
-Her Honours project was focused on the ubiquitination of phagosomal membrane proteins in response to M.tb infection.
-She is currently enrolled for her Masters degree in the same division.
-She would be exploring the global ubiquitination profile in response to M.tb infection and identifying the E3 ligases involved in this process.
+She then moved to Stellenbosch University and obtained her BSc Honours in Human Genetics in the Division of Molecular Biology and Human Genetics.
+Her Honours' project was focused on the ubiquitination of phagosomal membrane proteins in response to M.smeg infection.
+She is currently enrolled for her PhD degree in the same division, she would be characterizing the autophagic response to infection in M. tb-infected macrophages.

-Anel Sparks finished her BSc degree in molecular biology at Stellenbosch University in 2014.
-In 2015 She joined the TB Host Genetics as a research assistant as well as for her BSc (Hons) which looked at new ways to find candidate genes from tuberculosis genome wide association studies.
-Currently, she is doing her MSc, in which she will strive to perform a de novo genome assembly of a South African population.
-This genome assembly will prove its use in the study of many diseases common within this population, such as tuberculosis.
+Anel Sparks finished her BSc degree in molecular biology and biotechnology at Stellenbosch University.
+She then joined the TB Host Genetics group in 2015 for her BSc (Hons) which looked at new ways to find candidate genes from tuberculosis genome-wide association studies.
+Her MSc was to perform a de novo genome assembly for a South African population to be used as a point of reference for genetic studies and was subsequently upgraded to a PhD.

 Gerald van Eeden obtained a BSc in Human Life Sciences from the University of Stellenbosch in 2016 with majors in Genetics and Human Physiology.
 He completed his Honours degree in Molecular Biology in 2017; focusing on the effect that missing data has on models constructed from Luminex Assay data.
 He is currently a masters student in Molecular Biology and Human Genetics.